robinsone/WesternEngineering/SeedingProgramV2/README.md

 #### Uploading CSV ####
 Use the excel file given to you by the registrar's office.
 Open it in excel and than save it as a `Comma Seperated Values (.csv)` file.
 Then goto `"File > Upload CSV"`.

+#### Instructions By Lyle ####
+- DOWNLOAD THE LATEST .ZIP FROM GITHUB
+- Make sure Options are set to ScreenShot
+- File -> Connect to Server
+- File -> Upload .CSV
+  - Student#, GRAD/UGRAD, LastName, FirstName, MiddleName, Username
+- Select Group from drop down and click Apply, You can verify this step by looking at the H: DRIVE Path in the grid
+- Select Users to import
+- Action -> Add Selected Users
+  - You should see the grey rows become purple, this will indicate user was added.

+Notes: It's a good idea to add one user to test and make sure everything is working as expected